shuhrat-kobulov/FocusTrack/README.md

 **Note**: This application requires macOS Screen Recording permission.
 First-time users should grant this permission in System Settings for full functionality.

-Made with ❤️ for NTCC University Minor Project
+Made with ❤️ for Amity University Tashkent, Minor Project